Kuurkuma/datakoko-website/WEBGL_COMPONENTS.md

 Location: `static/js/components/data-infrastructure-scene.js`

-A scroll-based 3D animation representing data infrastructure concepts.
+A scroll-based 3D animation with a single evolving element that morphs through different stages, representing the journey from raw data to analytics.

 #### HTML Usage